ljknee/vault-study/vault-configuring-auth-using-cli.md

-# Understanding HashiCorp Vault Authentication Methods: A Practical Guide
+# Understanding HashiCorp Vault Authentication Methods

 Authentication in HashiCorp Vault is a crucial aspect of security that determines how users and applications prove their identity before accessing secrets.
 This guide will walk you through configuring various authentication methods using the Vault CLI, with practical examples, explanations, and actual command outputs.